No Fail Banana Bread

 Have you ever searched ‘Best Banana Bread’ on Pinterest or google?
 There’s literally hundreds and even possibly thousands of recipes that claim they are the best.
-The takes on banana bread are so varied.
+There are so many takes on banana bread.
 Nuts, no nuts.
 Chocolate chips, no chips.
 Butter no butter but instead oil or vice versa.
 Gluten free, vegan, paleo, pumpkin and the list goes on and on and on!
 I have tried many different recipes.
-The only ones I haven’t tried are vegan or gluten free, so I can’t say anything about that category yet.
-I will have to experiment with those recipes soon though.
+This is the one I make over and over and me and my family never tire of, and any time I share it with someone or bring it to work its always a hit.

 - The base recipe always turns out perfect and the same every time

-- The original recipe called for pecans but its a versatile recipe and I have switched the pecans out to walnuts and added chocolate chips on occasion
+- The original recipe called for pecans but its a versatile recipe and I have switched the pecans out to walnuts hazelnuts and even seeds and also added chocolate chips

 - It always turns out perfectly moist